SilasVM/GitKit2/README.md

 ## GitKit Educational Materials

 The GitKit breaks its introduction to collaborative software development into the 4 topics briefly described in the [GitKit Topics](#gitkit-topics) section just below.
 For each topic, the GitKit provides a set of classroom materials (Slides) and a set of hands-on exercises for the students (Activity).
 These materials are written with the assumption that the GitKit is the students' first formal introduction to FOSS and git / GitHub.
-Nominally each topic can be presented in a 75 minute class period and the associate activity can be completed with 2-3 hours of homework or during a lab period.
+Nominally each topic can be presented in a 75 minute class period and the associated activity can be completed with 2-3 hours of homework or during a lab period.
 However, the GitKit is flexible and several successful adaptations are briefly described in the [Delivering the GitKit](#delivering-the-gitkit) section below.

-The activity documents below for Topics 1-4 contain some sections that are highlighted in green or fuchsia.
-These sections give instructions for the two different development environments (i.e. _KitClients_) that can be used with the GitKit.
-You will need to edit the documents to retain the instructions for development environment that you choose to use.
+Two sets of activity documents are provided below for Topics 1-4 - one set for the _Linux KitClient_ and one set for the _VS Code KitClient_.
 See the [Development Environments](#the-development-environments) section for more information about the _KitClients_.

 ### GitKit Topics